archanpatkar/Bhaskara/README.md

     * `go` syntax supported (internally uses a custom thread pool)
     * `go` returns an Async Future/Promise which is fulfilled with the return value of routine which was executed by the thread
     * Syntactic support using `then`(sugar created over the promise returned) for chaining of continuation/lambda after `go` expression.
-* Lazy expressions supported
+* Lazy expressions are supported
-* Basic embedded S-Expression support
+* Embedded S-Expression support
+    * Allowed to pass around as literals
+    * Working on allowing templatization
+* String templates
+    * Currently working on templatization
+    * Next will be allowing tagging template literals

 ## Under implementation
 > This also includes long term goals